Global manufacturer of technology products revamps SIOP and warehouse operations to sustain growth

-To that end, the company’s leadership invited Protiviti to partner with them to design an improved SIOP program with policy, process, organization, reporting and technology considerations, and to design and configure the warehouse layout and racking systems and warehouse management system.
+To that end, the company’s leadership invited Protiviti to partner with them to design an improved SIOP programme with policy, process, organisation, reporting and technology considerations, and to design and configure the warehouse layout and racking systems and warehouse management system.

 The company’s foremost goal in SIOP was to increase top-line revenue by being more responsive to growth in demand.
-Protiviti conducted a comprehensive assessment of the organization’s capabilities, analyzed process metrics and researched emerging functionalities that could significantly upgrade SIOP capabilities.
+Protiviti conducted a comprehensive assessment of the organisation’s capabilities, analysed process metrics and researched emerging functionalities that could significantly upgrade SIOP capabilities.

 The result was a detailed list of recommendations that enabled the company to generate accurate demand forecasts based on statistical analysis and inputs from sales and customer orders and to develop plans for new product launches and market expansion.
 Recommendations included: redesigned workflow and stakeholder engagement, better definition of the roles and responsibilities of key personnel, improved data flow among departments, substantially increased automation, and new metrics to improve visibility and accountability.
 A monthly cadence was then developed to reconcile demand plans against available inventory and manufacturing capacity.
 Protiviti helped the client establish inventory allocation protocols for instances of constrained supply, as well as establish longer term inventory targets and capacity planning.